PDP-11/40 #2

 There is a series of diagnostics to run to test the individual instructions that the KE11-E EIS board provides.

 We tried to use PDP-11 GUI to load Maindec-11-DBKEB-A-D FIS Instruction Exerciser.
 The diag in memory doesn't match the source listing.
-Maybe the binary file is bad?
+Maybe the binary file is bad or it needs the XXDP OS for support?

 1/17/26